-Mercado de San Fernando is located in the middle of the Lavapiés neighborhood.
-A favorite hangout spot for locals, it’s the least expensive of the markets on this list.
-Here, you can sample great tortilla de patata (Spanish omelette), buy fresh produce, and drink vermut (vermouth) and craft beers.
+Mercado de San Fernando is in the central Lavapiés neighborhood.
+It’s a favorite hangout spot for locals and the least expensive of the markets on this list.
+There, you can sample great tortilla de patata (Spanish omelette), buy fresh produce, and drink vermut (vermouth) and craft beers.
 You can also buy non-food items, like books and clothes.

 Mercado de San Fernando is the best place to go if you want to truly experience a local market.
 Don’t expect to find menus in English or any English-speaking staff.

-La Alpargata — A vegan restaurant that serves Spanish favorites for health-conscious eaters.
+La Alpargata — A vegan restaurant serving Spanish favorites for health-conscious eaters.
 The portions are large by Spanish standards.

-Mercadillo Lisboa — A little bar that specializes in Portuguese pastries and wines.
-You can also buy excellent vermouth by the glass for 2-4 euros.
+Mercadillo Lisboa — A little bar specializing in Portuguese pastries and wines.
+You can also buy excellent vermouth by the glass starting around 2 euro.

 5. Mercado de La Paz